Gig4but/Ryos-MK-FX-Control-Panel/readme.md

   All files from archive must be in one folder with .exe file for success run.

   For program turn off, just press "Home" button and keyboard will return to previous state.

+  It's not a real program work, just capture from Roccat SWARM.
   ![](https://github.com/Gig4but/RyosMKFXVisualizer/blob/master/Equailizer.gif)

 ### About code: